 Why go with a bulky, expensive laptop when you can get a lighter tablet with just as much functionality for far cheaper?
+We’ve researched dozens of different options in every size and OS variety to find the top best 3 tablets under $150!

 If you don’t want to spend more than $150 but still want a great mobile computing experience, there are three tablets in particular you should consider buying.